polettix/ETOOBUSY/_posts/2020-01-08-extended-euclid.md

 Another thing popped while reading the tweet and skimming through the video, this time directly in my mind... *does she touch on the extended version of the algorithm too?* No, she doesn't, because she decided to show *another* interesting evolution of the algorithm (towards polynomials).
-Watch the video if you don't believe it!
+[Watch the video][video] if you don't believe it!

 The [extended Euclid's algoritm][eeuclid-wiki] computes the greater common divisor *and* something more within the same complexity bounds.
 Yes, it has